Project-Resilience/mvp/use_cases/eluc/README.md

 It is possible to learn from historical decisions made by decision makers all around the world if they can be compared.

 Work from this project was published in [NeurIPS 2023 Workshop: Tackling Climate Change with Machine Learning](https://www.climatechange.ai/events/neurips2023) as a paper: [Discovering Effective Policies for Land-Use Planning](https://arxiv.org/abs/2311.12304) which won the *Best Pathway to Impact* award.
+The recorded talk can be found [here](https://www.climatechange.ai/papers/neurips2023/94).

 ## Data